-Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes for Site Visits • The practice must demo how they are using these performance reports to improve population management 1) Are the relevant measures included in the performance reports?
-What is the patient population?
-2) What sort of review is being done with these reports?
-3) What actions are taken?
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Note s for Site Visits The practice must demo how they are using these performance reports to improve population management. • ided in the performance reports? • What sort of review is being done with these reports? • What actions are taken?